 The World’s Best First Class Airline Lounges

-I’m an airline product geek, and I like to keep an updated list of what I consider to be the world’s best business class seats, the world’s best first class airlines, the world’s best first class lounges, etc. In this post I wanted to share my updated ranking of the world’s best first class lounges.
+I’m an airline product geek, and I like to keep an updated list of some of the best products out there, ranging from the best first class airlines, to the best business class airlines, to the best business class lounges, to the best business class seats.
+In this post I wanted to share my updated ranking of the world’s best first class lounges, especially as I recently visited a couple of newly opened lounges.

-First, I wanted to talk briefly about my methodology for ranking first class airline lounges, and then I’ll get into my rankings, with an explanation of each.
+First, I wanted to talk briefly about my method for ranking first class airline lounges, and then I’ll get into my rankings, with an explanation of each.

 Why you should trust OMAAT lounge reviews